 - OUTCOME: Failure, with avoidable ill-will.

 (For more details on the project, and the local response, visit the See Through News local-level Facebook Groups:

 - regional-level group, See Through North West)

 What do these case studies, along with The Netherland’s Room for the River example, tell us about the role of storytelling in effective climate action?

-From a communications point of view, the problem with global heating is that its causes and effects are so widely separated in both time and space.
-This is gleefully exploited by those who profit from business as usual, and what makes effective climate action so hard, and climate denial so easy.
+From a communications point of view, the problem with global heating is that its causes and effects are so widely separated in time and space.
+Those who profit from business as usual exploit this.
+It’s what makes effective climate action so hard, and climate denial so easy.

 Ordinary people aren’t used to understanding or making connections between their own behaviour, and the need to change.

 - Mitigating the worst impacts of global heating requires massive, rapid, behavioural change.